 His letters, written from his prison cell show a man at peace with God and himself, proud yet humble, strong yet gentle.

-His body is enshrined in Downside Abbey in Somerset while his head is at St Peters, Drogheda., Co, Louth, Ireland
+His body is enshrined in Downside Abbey in Somerset while his head and other relics are on display at St Peter’s Church, Drogheda, Co, Louth, Ireland.

 Beatification and Canonisation

-Oliver Plunkett was beatified in 1920 and canonised in 1975, the first new Irish saint for almost almost seven hundred years.
+Oliver Plunkett was beatified in 1920 and canonised in 1975 by Pope St Paul VI, he was the first new Irish saint for almost almost seven hundred years.